redhat-performance/quads/docs/quads-host-metadata-search.md

    * [Querying Host Status](#querying-host-status)
      * [Example Filter Searches](#example-status-filter-searches)
 ## How to Import Host Metadata
-  * Host metadata can be gathered by both editing and importing YAML files or directly via `lshw` locally on each host or remotely.
+  * Host metadata can be gathered by both editing and importing YAML files or directly via `lshw` locally on each host or remotely en-masse.

 ### Gathering Metadata via lshw Tools Locally
   * We can use the popular [lshw](https://linux.die.net/man/1/lshw) tool to gather hardware details into JSON